Information for Students on Background Checks

 Initiating the Background Check

-Prior to their final acceptance and initial enrollment in classes, conditionally accepted applicants will be directed to have a background check* completed by Validity Screening Solutions.
-Online results will be emailed to the School's student affairs office where they will be reviewed and accessible through Validity Screening Solutions.
-Your acceptance into a program will not be final until the School of Health Professions has received background check information from the reporting agencies.
+Prior to their final acceptance and initial enrollment in classes, conditionally accepted applicants will be directed to have a background check completed by Validity Screening Solutions.
+Online results will be emailed to the Center for Health Informatics where they will be reviewed and accessible through Validity Screening Solutions.
+Your acceptance into the graduate Health informatics program will not be final until the Center for Health Informatics has received background check information from the reporting agencies.

 The background check performed by Validity Screening Solutions includes:

 The student must pay the one-time fee directly to the company performing the background investigation.
 Please be aware that while most health care facilities with whom KU has affiliation contracts will accept this verification of a background check, some may require a more current report.
-The School of Health Professions requires only one background check prior to final acceptance and subsequent enrollment into an academic program.
+The Center for health Informatics requires only one background check prior to final acceptance and subsequent enrollment into an academic program.